rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 - I want to know if a video or audio format (Dolby Vision, Dolby Atmos, HEVC, etc.) will work if playback is attempted.
 - I want to know if a format profile or level (HEVC Main 10, VP9 Profile 2, etc.) is supported.
 - I want to know how many audio output channels (e.g. 7.1, 5.1) are available.
-- I want to know what resolutions and framerates are supported (e.g. 1080p60).
+- I want to know what resolutions and frame rates are supported (e.g. 1080p60).

 I want to know what kind of content I'm currently playing:

 - I want to know which video or audio format the media I'm currently playing is sending to the decoder.
-- I want to know which video or audio format profile or level the media I'm currently playing is sending to the decoder.
+- I want to know which video or audio format profile or level the media I'm currently playing is being sent to the decoder.
 - I want to know how many audio output channels (e.g. 7.1, 5.1) are currently being sent to the decoder.
-- I want to know what resolution and framerate is currently being sent to the decoder.
+- I want to know what resolution and frame rate is currently being sent to the decoder.

 ### 1.3.
 As a first-party App developer